 - Lock/padlock, if using hostels

-- Lightweight raincoat or warmer layer, even in summer; nights can turn cool
+- Lightweight raincoat or warmer layer, even in summer

 - Earplugs, for when the neighbourhood bouzouki players stay up till 4am – or after you stay up with them